Find the latest flow and level information for Otago rivers on our Environmental Data Portal.

 Small changes can make a big difference and avoiding single-use items where practical can reduce a lot of waste on farms.

-For example, could you buy in bulk, like switching to bulk deliveries of feed or fertiliser instead of purchasing smaller single-use woven polypropylene bags, or durable items like refillable drums?
+For example, could you buy in bulk, like switch to bulk deliveries of feed or fertiliser instead of purchasing smaller single-use woven polypropylene bags, or durable items like refillable drums?
 Rethinking packaging and consumption is the first step to cutting waste.

 “How can I reuse, repair, or repurpose what I already have?”